nuac-admin/nuac-release-four/_waters/bridge.md

               <ol>
                 <li>Only 2 advance bookings can be in place at any one time for any member.
 Either two separate 24 hour periods or one consecutive 48 hour period.</li>
                 <li>Bookings must start or end at 7am or 7pm.</li>
-                <li>If asked for a ticket, please present your NUAC membership card.</li>
-                <li>Please ensure you have read the relevant fishery rules before fishing.</li>
+                <li>Please ensure you have read the relevant fishery rules before booking.</li>
               </ol>

               <div class="row top-spacer">